 Sunday: leave Krakow by plane

 We planned to take the early flight back to Germany.
 However, due to the bad weather in Frankfurt, the flight was delayed for several hours.
 Since we could cancel our flight tickets, we tried to seek an alternative way to get back to Frankfurt as quickly as possible.

-We tried to search for alternative ways either by train or by bus, but there are no quick connections between the two cities.
-To take a train home, we would need to exchange 7 or 8 times in between, which is ridiculous and complicated enough.
-If we took a bus instead, then it would be an overnight bus ride!
-Finally, we still took the original Lufthansa Flight and arrived in Frankfurt in the late evening.
+We tried to search for alternative ways, either by train or by bus, but there are no quick connections between the two cities.
+Finally, after a whole day waiting at the AirPort, we still took the original Lufthansa Flight and arrived in Frankfurt in the late evening.

 Travel tip for a weekend Itinerary for Krakow